soijen/soijen.github.io/en/_posts/2018-03-09-TDF-part-1-punta-arenas-cerro-sombrero.md

 - road-trip
 zoom: 6
 ---
-In the first leg of our <a href="/tierra-del-fuego-van-overview/">8-day overland trip of Tierra del Fuego</a>, we entered the island via Punta Delgada - a short ferry crossing at the narrowest part of the Strait of Magellan.
+In the first leg of our <a href="/tierra-del-fuego-van-overview/">8-day road trip of Tierra del Fuego</a>, we entered the island via Punta Delgada - a short ferry crossing at the narrowest part of the Strait of Magellan.

 <h2>Ferry Access</h2>